 The God that holds you over the pit of hell, much as one holds a spider, or some loathsome insect over the fire, abhors you, and is dreadfully provoked: his wrath towards you burns like fire; he looks upon you as worthy of nothing else, but to be cast into the fire; he is of purer eyes than to bear to have you in his sight; you are ten thousand times more abominable in his eyes, than the most hateful venomous serpent is in ours.

 What is this but the 18th Century version of calling someone trash?
 Of warning you that if you aren’t careful, God will cancel you?
 What is The Good Place but the tale of people and the odd demon trying to become better in the absence of God?
 What is the Toy Story Saga but the story of gods being replaced—Woody and Buzz transfer their worship from Andy to Bonnie, Forky transfers his feeling of safety and love from trashcan to Bonnie.
 And after the Durkeheimian power move of Toy Story 3, when the little alien toys seized the means of divine production, taking control of a giant Claw in order to pluck their friends from the Fire, Toy Story 4 gives us another iteration of Toys attaining godhood.
 Gabby-Gabby, initially coded as a Lotso-esque villain, instead turns out to be a rejected figure, cast aside and insulted.
 It’s Gabby-Gabby who ascends to a different moral plane in this one.
 She’s guaranteed a place with Bonnie.
 She will be welcomed into a family of toys.
 But on the way to this paradise, she stops, takes a God’s-eye-view of the carnival, and sees a lost child.
 Throwing away the promise of happiness, coziness, safety, she flings herself into the unknown to help the lost child.
-But unlike the little alien guys, she can’t stretch the delicate tissue of the Toys’ world—unable to call for help, all she can do is give the little girl the courage to save herself, to seek help from a security guard.
-It all pays off; this is a kids movie—more or less—but the risk is still real.
+But unlike the little alien guys, she can’t stretch the delicate tissue of the Toys’ world—unable to call for help, all she can do is give the little girl the courage to save herself, and hope for the best.
+It all pays off when a security guard comes to the rescue, and the girl keeps Gabby-Gabby after she’s reunited with her parents; this is a kid’s movie—more or less—but the risk is still real.

 Gabby-Gabby goes from being an “antique” with objective value under capitalism, to putting herself at risk of being a lost toy, merely trash, discarded in a dark corner of a carnival.
 Woody evades the Fire of Toy Story 3 only to risk something even more dangerous: true, pure, existential freedom.
 And Forky is not just reunited with Bonnie, but ascends himself into the role of teacher when Bonnie creates another trash-toy on her first day in First Grade.
 Boomers can get misty-eyed over Gabby-Gabby, Xers can look at Woody’s willingness to let go of first Andy and then Bonnie as a call to let their own children grow up.
 But Millennials?
 The kids who grew up with Andy?
 Are they seeing Woody’s choice of a new, intentional life as a call to leave the old systems of society behind to create new forms of meaning?
 (Maybe?
 I hope so?)